Bramgus12/HR-Routeplanner/Back-end/README.md

 ****

 ### PUT `/api/locationnodenetwork`
 Update a certain locationNodeNetwork.
 It deletes the old one and replaces it with this one.
+This also updates the buildingobject in the database.

 **Requested parameters:**
 ```properties